cecois/milljek/_posts/2008-02-17-spatial-track-greg-brown-ballingall-hotel.md

 * time travel
 * Bo Ramsey

-So there's not really that much more to s-- woa, woa, woa - stop the clock.
+So as you can see there's not really that much more to sa-- woa, woa, woa - stop the clock.
 That bullet says *time travel*.
 Here's why: near the end of this dingy, lugubrious tryst, Brown says:
 <div class="lyrics"><br />
 One night I knocked on the wrong door<br />
 One night I knocked on the wrong door<br />